All field trip participants must signify the have read and agreed to our Health & Safety statement.

 IGA does not carry insurance in respect of members or participants at its events.
 It does hold Civil Liability Insurance, through Mountaineering Ireland, in respect of its Council members and field trip leaders.
 A member of Council will normally attend IGA field trips.
 Information on the Mountaineering Ireland insurance coverage is available at www.mountaineering.ie (Home>Members & Services>Our Insurance).

 The IGA endeavours to offer participants a safe environment for its activities.
-In order to register for field and other activities, participants are obliged to acknowledge that they are familiar with the contents of this Statement.

 Leaders and/or Council members will, as far as practicable, draw the attention of participants to the hazards associated with specific IGA events.

 Intending participants at IGA events shall make themselves aware of the hazards associated with those events and register for them only if they are satisfied they can participate in a safe and healthy manner.
 They shall take responsibility for their own H&S while participating in IGA events and be conscious of a burden of care towards inexperienced participants and the general public.

 The Excursions Secretary shall report regularly to Council and the Annual General Meeting on significant H&S incidents and H&S practice at IGA events.